liip/LiipImagineBundle/UPGRADE.md

 # Upgrade

+## 1.8.1

+ - __[Data Loader]__ The arguments for the `FileSystemLoader` class constructor have changed.
+Instead of passing data roots as third parameter and optionally a `LocatorInterace` as fourth parameter, a `LocatorInterface` should now be passed as third parameter.
+The data roots no longer need to be passed to the `FileSystemLoader` class constructor but need to be passed to `LocatorInterface` class constructor instead.
+ Passing data roots as a third parameter to the `FileSystemLoader` class constructor is still allowed, but deprecated and will be removed in `2.0`.
+ Passing both data roots as well as a `LocatorInterface` instance to the `FileSystemLoader` class constructor is still supported but deprecated and will be removed in `2.0` as well.
+Note that when you this, any data root that was already set in the `LocatorInteface` will be overwritten by de data roots passed to the `FileSystemLoader`.

 ## 1.8.0

  - __[Routing]__ The `Resources/config/routing.xml` file has been deprecated and will be removed in `2.0`.
 Use the new